Suicide prevention and support after suicide.

-We provide referral support to help people bereaved by suicide to find and connect with the services they need to support their wellbeing.
+We provide referral support to help people bereaved by suicide find and connect with services to support their wellbeing.

 People who reside, work and study in the Eastern Melbourne Primary Health Network (EMPHN) catchment can access LifeConnect services.
 The EMPHN catchment includes the cities of: Banyule, Boroondara, Knox, Manningham, Maroondah, Mitchell, Monash, Murrindindi, Nillumbik, Whitehorse, Whittlesea and Yarra Ranges.